rlawrenc/cosc_304/labs/lab2/assign/README.md

 - An `Ingredient` table where each ingredient has an `id` of exactly 5 characters and a `name` (up to 30 characters).

 - A `Recipe` table where each recipe is identified by a field called `id` that is an integer.
-Other attributes include `name` (string up to 40 characters), `author id` (integer), and `directions` (string up to 255 characters).
+Other attributes include `name` (string up to 40 characters), `authorId` (integer), and `directions` (string up to 255 characters).
 Make all foreign keys set to null on delete and no action (generate error) on update.

 - A `Cook` table where each time a recipe is made it is identified by a date/time (DATETIME).
 The table also has a `recipe id` and a `comment` (string up to 255 characters).
 Make all foreign keys set to perform cascade on delete and cascade on update.